Lowe’s CEO History

 © History Oasis

-He also focused efforts on diversity, equity and inclusion within the Lowe's corporate ranks.
+He focused efforts on diversity, equity and inclusion in the Lowe’s corporate structure.
 As the company passes the $100 billion revenue mark in 2022, Ellison leads Lowe's into its second century aiming to further close the gap in market share with longtime rival Home Depot.

 With Lowe's legacy rooted in the community-focused values of L.S.
 Lowe's original North Wilkesboro general store, Ellison balances advancing the company's digital transformation with strengthening its place and purpose in towns across North America.